rundeck/terraform-provider-rundeck/website/docs/r/job.html.md

 * `command`: (Required) Nested block defining one step in the job workflow.
 A job must have one or more commands.
 The structure of this nested block is described below.

+* `global_log_filter`: (Optional) Nested block defining a global log filter plugin available to provide communication between all workflow steps.
+A job may have multiple global log filters.
+The structure of this nested block is described below.

 * `notification`: (Optional) Nested block defining notifications on the job workflow.
 The structure of this nested block is described below.

 `option` blocks have the following structure:

 * `name`: (Required) Unique name that will be shown in the UI when entering values and used as a variable name for template substitutions.

+* `label`: (Optional) Display label that will be shown in the UI instead of the name.

 * `default_value`: (Optional) A default value for the option.